-Recently Adopted Accounting Standards
+Recently Adopted Recent Accounting Standards Not Yet Adopted

-In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2016-13 "Measurement of Credit Losses on Financial Instruments," which amended the current approach to estimate credit losses on certain financial assets, including trade and other receivables, available-for-sale securities, and other financial instruments.
-Generally, this amendment requires entities to establish a valuation allowance for the expected lifetime losses of these certain financial assets.
-In November 2019, the FASB issued ASU No. 2019-10, "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)," which amended the effective date for certain qualified entities to fiscal years beginning after
+In June 2016, November 2023, the Financial Standards Accounting Standards Board ("FASB") (FASB) issued Accounting Standards Update ("ASU") No. 2016-13 "Measurement of Credit Losses (ASU) 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures", which expands annual and interim disclosure requirements for reportable segments, primarily through enhanced disclosures about significant segment expenses.
+ASU 2023-07 is effective for our annual periods beginning January 1, 2024, and for interim periods beginning January 1, 2025, with early adoption permitted.
+The Company is currently evaluating the potential effect that the updated standard will have on Financial Instruments," which amended the current approach to estimate credit losses on certain its financial assets, including trade and other receivables, available-for-sale securities, and other financial instruments.
+Generally, this amendment requires entities to establish a valuation allowance for the expected lifetime losses of these certain financial assets. statement disclosures.

+In November 2019, December 2023, the FASB issued ASU No. 2019-10, "Financial Instruments - Credit Losses (Topic 326), Derivatives and Hedging (Topic 815), and Leases (Topic 842)," which amended 2023-09 "Income Taxes (Topics 740): Improvements to Income Tax Disclosures" to expand the effective date disclosure requirements for certain qualified entities to fiscal years beginning after

 December 15, 2022.
-On January 1, 2023, the Company adopted ASU No. 2016-13, using the modified retrospective approach by applying a cumulative effect adjustment of \$

-0.2 million to the opening balance of accumulated deficit.
+On January 1, 2023, the Company adopted ASU No. 2016-13, using the modified retrospective approach by applying a cumulative effect adjustment of \$0.2 million income taxes, specifically related to the opening balance of accumulated deficit, rate reconciliation and income taxes paid.
+ASU 2023-09 is effective for the Company's annual periods beginning January 1, 2025, with early adoption permitted.
+The Company is currently evaluating the potential effect that the updated standard will have on its financial statement disclosures.